goyamamoto/reversi/README.md

 - Left Click: place a disc on a valid cell
 - R: restart a new game
 - H: toggle valid-move hints
-- A: toggle simple AI for White (Black is human)
+- A: toggle Minimax AI for White (Black is human)
 - ESC or Q: quit

 ## Rules